hozakar/kivir-zivir/install_letsencrypt_wildcard_certificate.md

 ```
 (or with mxtoolbox or whatever)

-when successful continue (usually takes no more then 5 minutes).
+when successful (usually takes no more then 5 minutes), continue.
 Copy provided certificate file addresses to somewhere, they will be needed

 to check certificate file:
 ```